AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 <a name="color_setting"/>
 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set **".fill"** attribute.
+To apply the color to the exact series we need to set **.fill()** attribute.
 In the sample below we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_PieDoughnutChart\_06{sample}